ISAITB/docs-tdl/source/constructs/index.rst

     @desc, no, A description for the step to display to the user and to include in the test session log.
 Within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be a :ref:`variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
+    @skipped, no, A boolean value or variable reference (default being "false") which will result in the step being skipped if "true".
+See also :ref:`tdl-steps-common-skipped`.
     @success, no, Whether or not this step should be considered as a success or failure (the default).
 This is provided as a ``boolean`` or a :ref:`variable reference<test-case-referring-to-variables>`.
     @undefined, no, Whether or not this step should complete the test session with an undefined outcome (considered only if ``success`` is not set to ``true``).
 This is provided as a ``boolean`` or a :ref:`variable reference<test-case-referring-to-variables>`. documentation, no, Rich text content that provides further information on the current step.